Catalyzing Advocacy for Science and Engineering Workshop

 - Social and behavioral sciences

-- Students must be available to travel to Washington, D.C., on the program dates.
+- Students must be able to travel to Washington, D.C., on the program dates.

-- Students must write a blog post or share their experience with Rackham staff and with others on campus in another way agreed upon at the time of acceptance.
+- Students will be asked to write a blog post or share their experience with Rackham staff and with others on campus in another way agreed upon at the time of acceptance.

 Program Dates